The Taj Mahal Puts a 3-Hour Limit on Visitors

 This was the message from a spokesperson for the Archaeological Survey of India, which oversees the Taj Mahal.
 This iconic site embraces at least 7 million travelers each year, averaging 50,000 daily.
-There is always a huge crowd of visitors who spend too much time in the monument.
+There is always a huge crowd of visitors who spend too much time at the monument.

 The 3-hour limit has come into force officially, applying to both local and international visitors.
-The India government has not limited the overall number of visitors entering the hotspot recently, which is under discussion about the possibility.
+The Indian government has not limited the overall number of visitors entering the hotspot recently, which is under discussion about the possibility.

-In the middle of 17th century, the Taj Mahal was commissioned by the Mughal emperor for his wife, Mumtaz Mahal, who died from difficult labor.
+In the middle of the 17th century, the Taj Mahal was commissioned by the Mughal emperor for his wife, Mumtaz Mahal, who died from difficult labor.

 1-to-1 Service | Reply within 24hrs | Expert's Advice